 - Grate, instead of chop, the cheese to help it melt quicker and smoother.

 - Add cheese a little at a time, stirring until it melts, then add another handful.
-This will help the fondue to attain that smooth as butter consistency.

 - Adding cornstarch will thicken the fondue.
 It can be tossed with the shredded cheese or added towards the end of the process.